 Leinenger, M. (2018).
 Survival Analyses reveal how early phonological processing affects eye movements during reading.
 Journal of Experimental Psychology: Learning, Memory, and Cognition.
 [PDF] [Markdown file]

 Schotter, E. R., Leinenger, M., & von der Malsburg, T. (2018).
 When your brain skips what your eyes see: How forced fixations lead to comprehension illusions in reading.
 Psychonomic Bulletin & Review.

-Leinenger, M. & Rayner, K. (in press).
+Leinenger, M. & Rayner, K. (2017).
 What we know about skilled, beginning, and older readers from monitoring their eye movements: Implications for teaching reading.
 In J. A. León & I. Escudero (Eds.)
 Reading Comprehension in Educational Settings.
 Amsterdam, The Netherlands: John Benjamins.

 Schotter, E. R. & Leinenger, M. (2016).
 Reversed preview benefit effects: Forced fixations emphasize the importance of parafoveal vision for efficient reading.
 Journal of Experimental Psychology: Human Perception and Performance, 42, 2039-2067.